sayali-martal/Python-Course/README.md

 - What are strings?
 - Special characters in python
-- String related functions: concat, lower, upper, isupper, len, replace
+- String related functions: concat, lower, upper, isupper, len, replace, index
 - Get specific character from a string

 #### Chapter 4 - Numbers